yuvallanger/matplotlib/doc/faq/installing_faq.rst

 matplotlib binary installers for windows -- you can get these from the `sourceforge download
 <http://sourceforge.net/project/platformdownload.php?group_id=80706>`_
 site.
-Choose the files that match your version of python (eg ``py2.5`` if you installed Python 2.5) which have the ``exe`` extension.
+Choose the files that match your version of python (e.g.
+``py2.5`` if you installed Python 2.5) which have the ``exe`` extension.
 If you haven't already installed python, you can get the official version from the `python web site